gaurangdhanani/CS-4348-P1/devlog.md

 if the input is strictly 'y' or 'n' (case-insensitive), and if not, it re-prompts the user with a clear message until valid input is received.
 This fix ensures the program behaves consistently, guides users properly, and meets the project’s requirement for a smooth, interactive, and error-resilient user interface.
 It also reinforces the importance of validating all interactive prompts in command-line tools to prevent logic errors and unexpected states.
 The driver program was successfully executed.

+# Mar.
+20 11:15pm

+I did the test walkthrough and it was successful.
+Now, I will finalize the work in the next session, and add the readme file.